-This course shares its name with the book by Dr Marco Mula, which Dr Donnelly has also reviewed here.
+This course shares its name with the book by Dr Marco Mula, which Dr Donnelly has reviewed.

 This one day Comorbidities of Epilepsy course, run by Dr Marco Mula and Dr Mahinda Yogarajah is in its second year.
 It provides a confident and useful view into commonly encountered difficulties such as headache and pregnancy, as well as less prominent areas like sexual dysfunction and sleep.